College of Graduate Studies

 Dr. Ermann teaches first year foundation courses related to counseling theory and techniques, legal and ethical issues in counseling, assessment and appraisal in counseling, and individual practicum.
 She also serves as the assessment coordinator for the department.

-Nadine Hartig is a Licensed Professional Counselor (VA & CO) and a Licensed Clinical Social Worker (CO).
+Nadine Hartig is a Licensed Professional Counselor (VA) and a Licensed Clinical Social Worker (CO).
 She holds a master’s degree in Social Work from the University of Wisconsin-Madison (1996) and a doctorate in Counselor Education and Supervision from the University of Northern Colorado (2004).
-She has over twenty years of clinical experience in a variety of settings, including universities, community mental health centers, K-12 schools, crisis settings, private practice settings, the State Public Defender’s Office, domestic violence and trauma centers, an integrated behavioral health clinic, and a dual diagnosis program.
-She has been part of Radford University’s faculty since 2006, where she currently holds rank as Associate Professor and serves as the chairperson of the Department of Counselor Education.
+She is a registered play therapist (RPT), Board Certified Tele-mental Health practitioner, and EMDRIA trained in EMDR.
+She has over twenty-five years of clinical experience in a variety of settings, including universities, community mental health centers, K-12 schools, crisis settings, private practice, the State Public Defender’s Office, domestic violence and trauma centers, integrated behavioral health, and dual diagnosis treatment.
+She has been part of Radford University’s faculty since 2006, where she holds rank as Professor and serves as the chairperson of the Department of Counselor Education.
 She also serves as the Director for the Center of Integrated Health and Wellness.
-She has taught across the counseling core, school counseling, couples and family counseling, and clinical mental health curricula for over ten years.
-Her areas of interest include counseling children and adolescents, integrated health, integrative and complementary treatment methods, trauma, wellness, supervision, leadership, and career development.
-Personally, she is blessed with the privilege of mothering three beautiful children and enjoys running, gardening, cycling, doing yoga, and being outdoors with her family.
+She has taught across the counseling core, school counseling, couples and family counseling, and clinical mental health curricula for over fifteen years.
+Her areas of interest include trauma treatments, counseling children and adolescents, integrated health, wellness, supervision, leadership, sport performance, and career development.

 Valerie Goad has been the Administrative Assistant in the Counselor Education Department since January, 2014.
 Her previous work at Radford University has been with the Small Business Development Center within the College of Business and Economics.